tsosi-org/tsosi-app/backend/README.md

 ## TSOSI App

-All the code is placed in the TSOSI application, cf [README.md](./tsosi/README.md).
+All the code is placed in the TSOSI application, cf [README.md](./tsosi/README.md) for a thorough description of our data workflow.

 ## Test docker image